c0dexter/Football-Score-Keeper/README.md

 **Ad 2.** App is divided into two columns, one for each team.

 **Ad 3.** Each column contains a large TextView to keep track of the current score for that team.

-**Ad 4.** Optionally, a second TextView to track another important metric such as fouls can be added.
+Optionally, a second TextView to track another important metric such as fouls can be added.

-**Ad 5.** Each column contains multiple buttons.
+**Ad 4.** Each column contains multiple buttons.
 The buttons must track either:
  * Each track a different kind of scoring

  Or

  * Each track a different metric (one score, the other fouls, for instance).

-**Ad 6.** The layout contains a ‘reset’ button.
+**Ad 5.** The layout contains a ‘reset’ button.

-**Ad 7.** "The code adheres to all of the following best practices:
+**Ad 7.** The code adheres to all of the following best practices:
 * Text sizes are defined in sp
 * Lengths are defined in dp
-* Padding and margin is used appropriately, such that the views are not crammed up against each other."
+* Padding and margin is used appropriately, such that the views are not crammed up against each other.

 ----